PitPik/Schnauzer/README.md

     getDataDetails: ƒ(), // returns details of the data (arguments) }
 ```

-`options.fn()`, other than with Handlebars, doesn't need and argument unless you want to create a new scope.
-So, if you're fine with the scope of `this`, you don't need to pass a parameter.

 Inline helpers can be used for something like the following: